-As part of the project Hardish is working with artist and archivist Paramjit Sehmi to begin the cataloging of the archive, and researching best practice for storing and working with it.
+As part of the first phase of the project Hardish worked with artist and archivist Paramjit Sehmi to begin the cataloging of the archive, and researching best practice for storing and working with it.

-We will also be taking proactive measures to be inclusive, remove barriers to access and reach new and diverse audiences through the delivery of this project.
+We have also been taking proactive measures to be inclusive, remove barriers to access and reach new and diverse audiences through the delivery of the first phase of the project.
 As part of this commitment we ran Stories That Made Us: Migration and Identity, a series of events on 23 July 2022.
 These events were part of South Asian Heritage Month and were kindly supported by Warwick University.
 Alongside the events our South Asian Ambassadors produced an exhibition, Unshackled, exploring themes of identity.

-As part of the events on 23 July, we also released 3 videos on our YouTube Channel by Dr Virinder Kalra, Professor of Sociology at the University of Warwick.
+Alongside the events on 23 July, we released 3 videos on our YouTube Channel by Dr Virinder Kalra, Professor of Sociology at the University of Warwick.
 These describe his current research on South Asian diasporic vernacular literature and include readings from Punjabi stories by Kailash Puri and Jasvir Kang, two women writers who give us narratives that are often ignored or overlooked.